-General terms & conditions of sale and delivery
+General terms and conditions of sale, delivery and rental

-General terms and conditions of sale and delivery of CAPTRON Electronic GmbH
+General terms and conditions of sale, delivery and rental of CAPTRON Electronic GmbH

 1 General information and scope

 1.1 These general terms and conditions of sale, delivery and rental ("T&Cs") apply to all business relations between CAPTRON Electronic GmbH, domiciled in Olching, Germany, (the "CAPTRON") and customers of CAPTRON ("Customer") if these Customers are entrepreneurs (as defined in Section 14 of the German Civil Code - BGB), legal entities under public law or special asset bodies subject to public law.